-It is natural — the more your business grows, the more customers you acquire.
-The more customers you have, the bigger there is a need in a defined and dedicated support team.
+The more your business grows, the more customers you acquire.
+The more customers you have, the bigger your need for a dedicated support team is.
 A team that will provide customer service and assistance when something goes wrong.

-Each tier has its own functions which allows businesses to pick out the most suitable ones for their needs.
+Each tier has its own functions allowing businesses to pick out the most suitable ones for their needs.

-Employees can benefit from tiers as well.
-This way customer service consultants have a clear understanding of their roles and duties, and can efficiently communicate with one another while solving tickets, escalating or de-escalating them.
+The team itself can benefit from tiers as well.
+Customer service consultants have a clear understanding of their roles and duties, and can efficiently communicate with one another while solving tickets.

-When organized and set up properly, tiered support can provide a wide range of benefits such as:
+When set up properly, tiered support can provide a wide range of benefits:

-- Increased resolution time due to the automatization provided by Tier 0 of IT support;
+- Increased resolution time due to automatization provided by Tier 0;

-- Cost reduction by separating more complex cases that need to be dealt with by support representatives from those that can be solved with automated tools.
+- Cost reduction by separating cases that need to be resolved by support representatives from those that can be solved with automated tools.

 - Performance optimization in accordance with various customer service KPIs;